DavidRambo/dnr-hugo/content/portfolio/resume.md

 ## Education
 ### Duke University
 * Ph.D., Graduate Program in Literature, 2018.
-  * Dissertation argues for an original interpretation of the co-evolution of humans and tools rooted in processes of intentionally mediating between disparate scales and phenomena.
-Synthesizes philosophies of science and technology with close analyses of pop cultural technologies including *Dungeons & Dragons*, electric guitar effects pedals, astrophotography, and videogame graphics.
+  * Dissertation argues for an original interpretation of the co-evolution of humans and tools.
+Synthesizes philosophies of science and technology with analyses of pop cultural media including _Dungeons & Dragons_, electric guitar effects pedals, astrophotography, and videogame graphics.
 ### University of California, Davis
 * BA, English, highest honors, 2011
   * Elliott Gilbert Memorial Prize for Best Honors Thesis, June 2011